CLiX-1/cmk_plugin_ms_intune/README.md

 For a more granular options, the required API permissions per check are listed in the next sections.

-To implement the check, you need to configure the *Microsoft Intune* Special Agent in Checkmk.
+To activate the checks, you must configure the **Microsoft Intune** Special Agent in Checkmk.
 You will need the Microsoft Entra tenant ID, the Microsoft Entra app registration ID and the client secret.
 When you configure the Special Agent, you have the option to select only the services that you want to monitor.
 You do not have to implement all the checks, but at least one of them.